Straight on Till Morning

 Really interesting and unique piece for Hammer fans.

-This Anemic Psycho-Sexual Horror From Hammer Provokes Little Fear3
+This Anemic Psycho-Sexual Horror From Hammer Provokes Little Fear

 According to the liner notes provided by Anchor Bay for "Straight On Till Morning," Hammer House was in a financial slump in 1972.
 Hoping to correct the situation, Michael Carreras envisioned a double bill of psychological horror films made on a low budget.
 Both "Fear in the Night" and "Straight on Till Morning" involved women who are terrorized by killers.
 Released together under the heading of "Women In Terror," the movies fared poorly at the box office.
 Let's discuss "Straight on Till Morning."